 Next we visited Iluka.
 They have a small remnant of rainforest which is part of the World Heritage-listed Gondwana rainforests.
 The forest was full of birds; we saw a lot them and heard even more, including the ‘whipcrack’ of the Eastern whipbird.
 The walk took us through to Iluka Bluff where the view was spectacular.

 We had a drink at Sedgers Reef Hotel and a walk along the wharf, where we found a great little fish shop selling the freshest prawns.
 (I’m still trying to work to how to catch prawns!)

-The bridge at Harwood lifts to allow larger boats through, so we were able to head up river to explore more of the Clarence River.
+The bridge at Harwood lifts up to allow larger boats through, therefore we were able to head up river to explore more of the Clarence River.

 Maclean was our first stop.
 Maclean calls itself “The Scottish Town in Australia” They are very proud of their heritage and you see it everywhere, from the Gallic street names, the painted Tartan Power Poles, and banners in the streets.